 This is important, but not a deal breaker as both RVs have their faults when going down the road.
 Just reading the online forums will show you this.
 It’s just one part of the equation, but a very important one.

 The black (waste), gray water and fresh water tanks will all be larger in your larger campers and trailers.
 The larger the tanks, the longer the trip/stay.

-All-around onboard storage capabilities go to the travel trailer.
+All-around onboard storage space capabilities go to the travel trailer.
 The more you can store, say canned goods, clothes, and tools, the longer your trip.